 Diaspora Dialogues Charitable Society supports the creation and presentation of new fiction, poetry and drama that reflect the complexity of Toronto—and Canada—back to residents through the eyes of its richly diverse communities.
 Our focus is on the development of both artist and audience, and on working toward redefining the “mainstream” in the arts sector, and ensuring it is as diverse as the country itself.

-Since our 2005 launch, DD has engaged over 525 culturally diverse and Aboriginal writers/artists.
-The talent are a mix of both emerging and well-established, from literature, spoken-word poetry and theatre (occasionally dance and music as well).
-They are commissioned to produce new work, participate in a robust mentoring program, a popular multidisciplinary performance series and artist-run workshops for youth in priority neighbourhoods.
+Since launching in 2005, DD has engaged over 700 culturally diverse and/or Indigenous writers and artists, emerging and well-established, from literature, spoken-word poetry to theatre and performance, with occasional dance and music performances as well.
+We commission talent to produce new work or to participate in a robust mentoring program or a popular multidisciplinary performance series and artist-run workshops.
 We also host free professional development seminars and networking events for our writers and artists.

 DD has become recognized as one of the main arts organizations in Toronto; our programming partnership is eagerly sought out by Scotiabank Nuit Blanche, The Word on the Street, Keep Toronto Reading, Doors Open and City of Toronto Culture, among others.